chapmandu/ubuntu-post-install/README.md

 ## Usage

+Run the bootstrapper:

+`sh -c "$(curl -fsSL https://gist.githubusercontent.com/chapmandu/c10c1ebca14a90dc8c31ca05f724d1a9/raw/8f980cc20d0ba0e4d41f33d1a35f620272749c98/bootstrap.sh)"`

-You use these scripts, you can just run the main script from the root of the source folder:
+Once bootstrapped, you can just run the main script from the root of the source folder:

     ./ubuntu-post-install-script.sh

-Or run the bootstrapper:

-`sh -c "$(curl -fsSL https://gist.githubusercontent.com/chapmandu/c10c1ebca14a90dc8c31ca05f724d1a9/raw/738eb597fb60bec41a5993df3526949ee2e7fbaf/bootstrap.sh)"`

-Alternatively, if you use `bash` and cloned this to your home folder, add the following to your `.bashrc` to run this script on-demand.

-    export PATH=${PATH}:~/ubuntu-post-install/